-After four years of preparation the law comes into force.
-From April, the European eCall system will be mandatory in all new models of passenger cars and light commercial vehicles in the EU.
+From April, the European eCall system is mandatory in all new models of passenger cars and light commercial vehicles in the EU.
 The eCall system detects the deployment of the airbag and recovers all information from the impact sensors.
 It automatically alerts rescue workers in the event of an accident and also sends the location along.

 The obligatory installation should save many lives.